With all the options at your fingertips, setting up a Facebook Business Page can feel like prepping a rocket ship headed to outer space.

 - Your new Facebook Business Page will be published once the conversion process is finished!

-For more information, check out Facebook’s help section.
+For more information on how to convert a profile to a Business Page, check out Facebook’s help section.

 4. How Much Does a Facebook Business Page Cost?